 However, life does not always work that way, and occasionally instead of swapping information people may decide to simply drive away.
 This is illegal under Missouri law and St. Louis cops are on the lookout for people who have been involved in hit-and-run accidents.
 In addition to criminal penalties, leaving the scene of an accident can also result in your car insurance rates skyrocketing and potentially the suspension of your driving privileges.

-Combs Law Group has helped many St. Louis residents from all walks of life who have left the scene of a car accident.
+Combs Law Group has helped many St. Louis, MO residents from all walks of life who have left the scene of a car accident.
 Our firm understands that sometimes good people get into crisis situations and ensure that our clients are listened to and valued throughout the legal process.
 We fight zealously to ensure that you get the best outcome for your St. Louis hit and run case and are able to put a stressful episode behind you.
 Call us today at (314) 900-HELP or fill out our online contact form for a free review of your case.

 - Their name

 - Their home address

 - The registration information for the vehicle involved in said accident

 Anyone who failed to do any one of these requirements can be charged with leaving the scene of an accident.
 The minimum punishment for this offense is a class A misdemeanor, which carries with it a maximum fine of $2,000 and as much as one year’s jail time.
 However, if your accident was one where the assessed damage to another car was more than $1,000, or if it resulted in an injury to another person, you will be charged with a class E felony.
 This carries with it up to four years in state prison as well as a potential fine of up to $5,000.
 Repeat hit-and-run offenders are also charged with class E felonies.
 If the accident the accused was involved in resulted in a fatality, they will be charged with a class D felony, which has a recommended punishment of 1-7 years in prison and a maximum $10,000 fine.